ibis-vzla/puppeteer-utilz/docs/docs/functions/capture.md

 ### Description

-Take a screenshot of an item given the selector.
+Take a screenshot of an DOM donde given a selector.

 ### Parameters